mkjanda/IAT-Website/README.md

 mail.image.header-classpath-location=classpath:email/images/header.png
 ```

-<p>You don't have to change any of it provided you import <b>iat.sql</b> as described below and your copy of MySQL or Maria runs on port 3306, which is the default.
+<p>You don't have to change any of it provided you import <b>iat.sql</b> as described below and your copy of MySQL or Maria runs on port 3306, which is the default.</p>

+<h2 id="building">Building It</h2>
 Building should be simple.
 This is the link to download Maven. the only build tool required: https://maven.apache.org/download.cgi  NodeJS will be installed on your machine during the build, at the user level.
 Of course, you need a copy of the Java SDK.
 Microsoft began shipping Java with Windows 10.
 Installation on Linux varies by distribution.</p>
 <p>You'll need to put mavenn on your path.
 It will appear there automatically if you used a Linux tool such as <b>apt</b> to install it.
 Otherwise, Google is your friend.
 Navigate to the home directory of the IAT project in a command prompt and type "mvn install" and it should produce a .jar file in theh <b>site/target</b> folder.
 Double click on it to run it.
 You'll need to make it executabe on Linux or use <b>java -jar iat-website-1.0.2.jar</b></p>